Coronavirus recession looms, its course ‘unrecognizable’ - The Boston Globe

 Advertisement

-On Thursday, the Labor Department reported that initial jobless claims jumped 30% the previous week, to 281,000, the highest level since the aftermath of a hurricane in 2017.
-But even that number looks tiny next to the number of new claims that Goldman Sachs foresees in the next weekly report: 2.25 million.

-Daco said the unemployment rate could hit 10% in April, a level unseen since the nadir of the last recession, with the possibility of even higher jobless rates in the following months.
-Treasury Secretary Steven Mnuchin reportedly pointed to 20% unemployment in the absence of effective intervention, though an aide later said the number was not a forecast.
+Daco said the unemployment rate could hit 10 percent in April, a level unseen since the nadir of the last recession, with the possibility of even higher jobless rates in the following months.
+Treasury Secretary Steven Mnuchin reportedly pointed to 20 percent unemployment in the absence of effective intervention, though an aide later said the number was not a forecast.
 And this after the labor market touched record-low unemployment for the last several months.

-If Daco’s 10% figure is borne out, 16.5 million people would be out of work, compared with 5.8 million in February.
+If Daco’s 10 percent figure is borne out, 16.5 million people would be out of work, compared with 5.8 million in February.

 One reason that things could get so bad so quickly is that economic weakness feeds on itself, with demand falling as more businesses shut their doors and layoffs spread.
 To make matters worse, a dispute between Russia and Saudi Arabia has resulted in a flood of crude oil, depressing prices and hurting the domestic energy industry.